 (eSafe Forensic Monitoring).
-This includes staff use of school hardware beyond the school setting. (see Policy 11)
+This includes staff use of school hardware beyond the school setting.

-As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online.
+As part of a broad and balanced curriculum, all students will be made aware of online risks and taught how to stay safe online.

 Through training, all staff members will be made aware of: